About Radiation Oncology

 Priority on Patient Care

-Cancer patients can sometimes spend weeks undergoing radiation therapy.
-In addition to registered nurses, research nurses, radiation therapists, dosimetrists, a social worker and a nutritionist, we have a nurse practitioner who provides guidance to breast and prostate cancer patients.
+Many radiation cancer therapies require patients to spend weeks undergoing a treatment, which can be very demanding and exhausting.
+Our doctors and residents, registered nurses and radiation therapists, a social worker and a nutritionist are working together to offer the best possible environment and to help our patients to go through the process successfully.
+In addition, we have a nurse practitioner who provides guidance for patients with breast or prostate cancer.
 We are proud of our Cancer Patient Support program which can help with the psychological aspects of cancer care.